 - Rodger would make history again in 1926 as the first person in Texas to hold a pilot’s license, which also led to him becoming the first person in Texas’ history to also lose his pilot’s license.
 It’s said that his license was revoked because he accepted a dare to fly between two skyscrapers in downtown Dallas and not for bootlegging whiskey into Mexico, which is how the legend usually goes.

 - Rodger walked away from 27 crashes in his lifetime.

 2. The city is named after a Confederate general in the Civil War.

-The building was originally home to a meat market, a grocery, a lunchroom and a candy store and in 1899 A.J.
+- The building was originally home to a meat market, a grocery, a lunchroom, and a candy store and in 1899 A.J.
 Wright purchased the building, turning it into Wright Dry-Goods Company.
 Business was booming for Wright and in 1916 he purchased the adjacent building as well.
-Today, that building is home to the Plaza Theatre Company Main Street.
+Today, that building is home to the Plaza Theatre Company on Main Street.

 4. Cleburne was once home to a Coca-Cola bottling plant.

 - As Coca-Cola became a national phenomenon, Cleburne played a hand in getting the product distributed throughout the area.

 - The city had a Coca-Cola bottling plant in the 1920s and workers filled bottles by hand at a rate of only 20 bottles a minute.
 The plant was bottling and delivering cases of the popular cola around town, and by 1938 there were 58 grocery stores and 49 service stations serving the soda.

 - While the first bottling agreement was made in Chattanooga, Tennessee, and shipped by boxcar, production eventually moved to Corsicana and Waco, and “Cleburne” was printed on the bottom of each bottle.